AmitRohan/presto-svg-clock/Readme.md

 PrestoDOM is a new in-development UI library written in PureScript language by Juspay Technologies Pvt.
 Ltd.

-This repository showcases the capabilities of the library by making a Box Chaser game that you can play with the keyboard.
+This repository showcases the capabilities of the library by making a SVG Clock.

 ![Screenshot](screenshot.gif)